first year veggie garden in seattle - things to think about before breaking ground

-What soils will I need?
-Existing beds typically need an inch to two inches of compost dug into the top 6 inches or so in the spring.
+Existing beds need an inch to two inches of compost dug into the top 6 inches or so in the spring.
 New beds will need a bit more, especially if soil is very poor; sandy or clay, dusty or compact.
 New raised beds need a soil mix, 25% compost and 75% top or potting soil.
 A little extra compost is great for top dressing throughout the season too.

-What tools will I need?
 Keep the tools simple, you don't need special stuff to get started.
-A good starter list would be: gloves, a bucket or two, a trowel, scissors or pruners for heavier or woody elements, and a shovel.
+A good starter list includes: gloves, a bucket or two, a trowel, scissors or pruners for heavier or woody elements, and a shovel.
 The most helpful of extras would be a pronged fork and a hoe.

 What to Grow?